Worker Compensation Frequently Asked Questions

 5. A cheque is eventually sent out and the matter is over.

 Once an agreement is reached the documentation needs to be finalised and signed by all parties which can take a week or 2 and then WorkCover will need to do their bit which is another week or so.
-The insurers are generally required to write to Centrelink, after WorkCover has notified them the settlement can go through, and request to know if any money is owing and they will not start their process for releasing your money until they have received a Centrelink notice back, so there could be 4 – 8 weeks more delays here.
+The insurers will then write to Centrelink, after WorkCover has notified them the settlement can go through, and request to know if any money is owing and they will not start their process for releasing your money until they have received a Centrelink notice back, so there could be 4 – 8 weeks between settling a claim and you getting your funds.

-If you have an ongoing workers compensation claim and you decide to settle (and it is your decision despite what you may have been told) it will finalise your claim and any future time off work or medical expenses for that injury will need to be covered by you.
+If you have an ongoing workers compensation claim and you decide to settle (and it is your decision despite what you may have been told) it will finalise your claim and any future time off work or medical expenses for that injury will need to be covered by you into the future.

 You also need to be aware of any implications with Social Security, Private Health or salary continuance insurance amongst other things.

-If your common law termination date is still live it is likely that any settlement will prevent you from making a common law claim in the event you have reached the 15% whole person impairment threshold.
+If your common law limitation period is still live it is likely that any settlement will prevent you from making a common law claim against your employer.

-It is difficult to give you an idea of what you could get as a settlement without having a thorough look at your claim and all the information available including current capacity, ongoing medical expenses, weekly payments and other related documents.
+It is difficult to give you an idea of what you could get as a settlement without having a thorough look at your claim and all the information available including current capacity, ongoing medical expenses, weekly payments and other related documents/medical evidence.

-Generally, once your workers’ compensation claim is settled you can go back to work – you should always follow your GP’s advice though.
+Generally, once your workers’ compensation claim is settled you can try and find some work – you should always follow your GP’s advice though.

 Yes you can, however, you need to be careful and it is strongly advised that you speak to a legal professional with expertise in workers compensation claims before you make the decision as there are several ways to ‘close a workers comp case’ and they may have implications you do not realise exist.

-No you don’t need a lawyer for workers compensation claims as such, however, if you find one that does not charge you any out of pocket (or out of your settlement) expenses why would you want to.
+No you don’t need a lawyer for workers compensation claims as such, however, if you find one that does not charge you any out of pocket expenses why would you want to.
 It may also be that your workers’ compensation claim will need to go down the common law path (suing the employer) and in that case, you will generally need a lawyer.

-Possibly, it is complicated and you will need the services of a legal professional who specialises in workers compensation injuries and common law claims.
+Possibly, if it is a serious enough injury caused by someone (eg. employer) else’s negligence, but it is complicated and you will likely need the services of a legal professional who specialises in workers compensation injuries and common law claims.

 If you are injured at work in Western Australia, you are entitled to make a claim for workers compensation (a couple of exceptions apply) and if it is accepted you are entitled to weekly payments and medical expenses (which itself is compensation); you may also be eligible for a permanent impairment amount and if eligible (restrictions apply) there is also the possibility of further compensation through a common law claim.